meetsdhanani/FirstGit/README.md

 # FirstGit
-This is my first project o github
+This is my first project on github